2026 VED Update

 Here’s how the rules work if your car was first registered on these dates:

-• On or after 1 April 2024 - There are 2 different payments.
-The first payment or “showroom tax” is based on the official CO2 figures when the car was built.
-It’s followed by an annual renewal based on the fuel type.
-As well as this, there's a premium for vehicles with a list price of over £40,000 (excluding zero emission vehicles).
+• On or after 1 April 2017 – There are 2 different payments.
+The first payment, sometimes called “showroom tax”, is based on the official CO2 figures when the car was built.
+It’s followed by an annual renewal.
+If the car had a list price above the expensive car threshold, there’s also an extra charge for 5 years after the first year.

 • Between 1 March 2001 and 31 March 2017 – You’ll pay based on the car’s official CO2 emissions and fuel type.

-• Before 1 March 2001 - The tax you pay will depend on the engine size.
-This has increased slightly in the latest budget.
+• Before 1 March 2001 – The tax you pay depends on the engine size.

-• Motorcycle, tricycle and motorhome rates can be found here.
+• Motorcycle, tricycle and motorhome rates – These are shown below too.

 Understand the basics of car tax